ShadowDara/ShadowDara/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I never watched something on Netflix

+I really need to update this File lol

 <!---
 ShadowDara/ShadowDara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.